StilinskiCyril/aguva-ussd/README.md

     The ussd simulator can be found in the url "/simulator".
 Kindly note that it mimics a live ussd environment meaning that you have to click "new session" button whenever you want to simulate the start of a new session.

 ## Queue Workers Used
-    The choice is totaly up to you.
+Make sure you listen to the following queue(s) which is used to save ussd sessions data into the database

+    save-ussd-message

 You could use either of the following;
 - [redis](https://laravel.com/docs/11.x/queues/)
 - [beanstalkd](https://beanstalkd.github.io/)

 N/B Install [horizon console](https://laravel.com/docs/11.x/horizon) or [beanstalkd console](https://github.com/ptrofimov/beanstalk_console) to help you monitor the queues & also install the necessary respective laravel packages.

-## Queues Used
-Listen to the following queue in your root project
-- save-ussd-message (used to save ussd sessions data into the database)

 ### Uninstallation